Ready to make your business more energy efficient? These resources are designed to help make the process easier.

 Building Operator Certification

-Energy Trust provides an incentive of up to $600 per BOC-certified building operator to help with the cost of completing Level 1 or Level 2 BOC through NWEEI.
-The building operator must be regularly working in a commercial, institutional or governmental building served by Portland General Electric, Pacific Power, NW Natural, Cascade Natural Gas or Avista.
+Energy Trust of Oregon provides a cash incentive of up to $1,400* per building operator to help with the cost of completing Level I or Level II BOC training.
+Participants may not receive an incentive for both Level I and Level II certification within three years.
+This incentive is available for building operators regularly working in a commercial, multifamily, institutional or government building served by Portland General Electric, Pacific Power, NW Natural, Cascade Natural Gas or Avista.

 Read the Building Operator Certification fact sheet to learn more.

 *Subject to location and building use characteristics.Register for the BOC training

 Lane Community College’s Energy Management Technician program was designed to provide students in rural areas and students who are not able to attend “traditional” classes at the college’s home base in Eugene, Oregon with access to high-wage, high-skill jobs in the region’s residential and commercial building sectors.

 The program is delivered through online courses over two years, helps students make employment connections with public utilities across the Pacific Northwest and provides experience acquired through technical, hands-on activities.
 Students are guided in the completion of these activities by industry experts who can facilitate access to tools and mechanical equipment.
 Additionally, they provide an invaluable direct student-to-industry connection that cultivates immersion into the energy industry.To sign up or learn more about this program, visit the Lane Community College website